Shingles (Herpes Zoster)

 Vaccination against shingles is particularly important for individuals with asthma, as it helps protect against both the infection and its potential complications.

-Vaccination is the best way to protect yourself from shingles.
-Although you can still get shingles after receiving the varicella vaccine, vaccinated individuals are 4 to 12 times less likely to develop shingles compared to those who are unvaccinated.
-The vaccine is recommended for most people aged 60 and older.
+The best protection from shingles is vaccination.
+People can still get shingles after receiving the varicella (chickenpox) vaccine but they are 4 to 12 times less likely to do so than if they haven’t been vaccinated.
+The vaccine is recommended for most people aged 50 and older.

 Recommendations for Vaccination: